yala/OncoText/README.md

 ## OncoText Report Structure
 OncoText relies on a couple special keys to know whats what.
 Under the hood, it stores all databases a as python lists of python dictionaries.
-Each dictionary represents a Pathology report for a single breas the ```RAW_REPORT_TEXT_KEY``` indicated the key of the full text.
+Each dictionary represents a Pathology report.
+The ```RAW_REPORT_TEXT_KEY``` indicates the key of the full text.
 There are several other special keys, all of which specified in ```config.py```, and the handle things like post prediction pruning, what field is the date field, etc. For questions about this, feel free to reach out to @yala or post an issue.
 If there is interest, I'll update the documentation accordingly.

 <br/>